Devsbench/scientific-robin-e5a44/content/pages/blog/user-journey-mapping.md

       relativeUrl: true
 layout: post
 ---
 # Transform Real Estate into Digital Shares.

 ### Why should you be interested in real estate tokenization?

-## Introduction
+##### Introduction

+Real estate tokenization is an emerging trend representing the convergence of real estate investing and blockchain technology.
+Tokenization helps asset or fund owners raise capital more efficiently, and gives investors unprecedented access to private real estate investments, transparency, and liquidity.